Electronic evidence in opposition and section 45 proceedings

 Example: 1294543_JohnDoe_affiant_2019-03-13_exhibit A-3.bmp

-There is no restriction on the naming of any other type of document, as long as the trademark application number and a description of the content of the file are present.
+There is no restriction on the naming of other types of documents supporting the evidence filed (e.g. exhibits), as long as the file name contains the trademark application number and a description of the file content.

 Parties are asked not to submit paper copies of evidence that has already been sent electronically.
 If a prior submitted document/file contains an error, the party can submit a corrected version, unless the deadline to file evidence has passed, in which case the party can submit only after requesting and obtaining a retroactive extension of time or a granting of leave.

-Parties must retain the original of all affidavits and statutory declarations submitted electronically for one year after the expiry of all appeal periods (or, if an appeal is taken, until a final decision is given on that appeal) [section 13(1) of the Regulations].
+Parties must retain the original of all affidavits, statutory declarations or any other supporting documents submitted electronically for one year after the expiry of all appeal periods (or, if an appeal is taken, until a final decision is given on that appeal) [section 13(1) of the Regulations].

-If there is a concern with the quality of the copy, legibility, or authenticity of the affidavit or statutory declaration, the Registrar may ask for a copy of the original [section 13(2) of the Regulations].
+If there is a concern with the quality, legibility, or authenticity of the electronic copy of the document, the Registrar may ask for a copy of the original [section 13(2) of the Regulations].

 Page numbering must be clearly marked on each document.
 Documents submitted with "tabs" to facilitate organization (for example, exhibits) should apply a single, continuous, and legible numbering scheme either: